 on April 21-23 The Sparks played two performances in Folkestone during a "double Dutch"performance at the Grand Burnstin hotel.
 Together with another Dutch sixties band they filledthe weekend with music from the sixties and seventies.
 160 fans travelled with us and stayed at the hotel for three days.
 During the day we visited Canterbury and Folkestone of course.
 All in all a great experience.

-In 2018 on 26 and 27 April the Sparks will play in England again.
+In 2018 on 26 and 27 April the Sparks played in England again.
 This time in Liverpool at the Cavern Club in Matthew street.
-The Sparks played here before in 2003 so it's familiar ground for them.
+The Sparks played here before in 2003 so it was familiar ground for them.

-A number of fans will also travel to Liverpool as support.
+A number of fans also travelled to Liverpool as support.

 2019 proved to be a year with quite a few nice performances.